sonertari/PFRE/README.md

 Here are the basic steps to obtain a working PFRE installation:

-- Install OpenBSD 6.4, perhaps on a VM.
+- Install OpenBSD 6.5, perhaps on a VM.
-- Install PHP 7.0.32, php-pcntl, php-mcrypt, and php-cgi.
+- Install PHP 7.3.4, php-pcntl, and php-cgi.
 - Copy the files in PFRE src folder to /var/www/htdocs/pfre/.
 - Configure httpd.conf for PFRE.
 - Create admin and user users, and set their passwords.